ODI Fellowship Scheme

 Established in 1963, the ODI fellowship scheme matches early career economists with government placements around the world.

-We will be inviting applications in mid-March for fellowships starting in September/October 2023.
+We will be inviting applications shortly for Fellowships starting from October 2023.

 The first three ODI fellows began their work in 1963.
 Since then, over 1,000 fellows have worked with over 50 governments and international organisations.

 Fellowships are determined primarily by the needs of the scheme’s partner governments.
 The continued demand from governments for ODI fellows, as well as the level of responsibility entrusted to them, is testament to the respect the scheme has earned over the 59 years since it was established.